subsquid-quests/network-test-one-uniform-load-squid/README.md

    ```bash
    npm ci
    ```

+> [!IMPORTANT]
+> If you're on Windows, the terminal opens in `C:\Windows\system32` by default.
+Do not download your squid there, navigate someplace else.

 2. Press "Get Key" button in the quest card to obtain the `networkTestOneUniformLoad.key` key file.
 Save it to the `./query-gateway/keys` subfolder of the squid folder.
 The file will be used to identify your local query gateway when locking tSQD to allocate bandwidth and as it operates.